Bedrock-OSS/bedrock-wiki/docs/items/throwable.md

 You can do that [here](https://bedrock.dev/packs)
 :::
 :::warning
-Do not edit/remove existing parts of the `player.json` file unless you know what you are doing, as i could (and probably will) break the gameplay.
+Do not edit/remove existing parts of the `player.json` file unless you know what you are doing, as it could (and probably will) break the game.
 :::

 Now, you have to register the animation controller to the `player.json` file: